+- Less favorable than the national average.

+- Multiple of the second survey findings.

-- Less favorable than the national average. - Note: 56.3% of obese San Juan County respondents say that they have talked with their doctor about physical activity/exercise in the past year.
+- Note: 56.3% of obese San Juan County respondents say that they have talked with their doctor about physical activity/exercise in the past year.

 Have Received Advice About Exercise in the Past Year From a Physician, Nurse, or Other Health Professional